gshanemiller/congestion/README.md

 When RTTs are in `[minModelRtt, maxModelRtt]` individual sender rates are computed through a derivative related to `dq(t)/t`.
 If `RTT>maxModelRtt` the rate is decreased through a multiplicative factor.
 Finally, If the `RTT<minModelRtt` the new rate is just the old rate plus an additive factor.

 This establishes Timely basics.
-Putting aside the simple additve case, and before addressing the computations for the other two cases, we need to explain Timely's alpha, beta, and normalized gradient terms.
+Putting aside the simple additve case, and before addressing the computations for the other two cases, we need to explain Timely's alpha and normalized gradient terms.

 ## EWMA (Alpha)
 EWMA (Exponentially Weight Moving Average) is a variation on a simple moving average where recent terms have more impact.
 Since Timely is based on a *time series of RTT changes*, it first smooths change jitter.
 This is called `rttDiff` in [1,3] and what I call `emwaDiff` to differentiate between it from `currentRtt-oldRtt`.